Meeds-io/whitepaper/en/4-xeeds.md

 Credentials are more flexible than Badges; they could be a recommendation from a peer, indicating years of expertise, a training or exam completion, or engagement in the Deed.
 These are signed by the Deed and can be accompanied by a signature by a peer user.

-[^7]: A.Preukschatt, R. Drummond “Self-Sovereign Identity
+[^7]: A.Preukschatt, R. Drummond "Self-Sovereign Identity"
 [^8]: Verifiable Credentials Data Model

 ## 4.3.
 Digital work identity